mieubrisse/personal-writing/the-sleep-guide/post.md

     - SOLUTION: stop screens and overhead light 1-1.5h before the time you want to be in bed
 - Your circadian clock isn't anchored on actual sunrise (perhaps due to jetlag, perhaps because you've been confusing it with light or eating at night)
     - SOLUTION: get 10+ minutes of daylight immediately upon waking and eat food after, and 2 hours before bedtime stop eating, overhead lights, and screens
+- You're sleeping at different times each night, so your circadian clock doesn't have a consistent sleep time that it can prepare you for
+    - SOLUTION: get daylight right when you wake up to anchor your circadian clock, and go to bed at roughly the same time each night
 - Your fight-or-flight nervous system is still activated, preventing you from noticing sleep pressure
     - SOLUTION: do something calming: a guided meditation while laying quietly, calming music, journalling, a peaceful audiobook, etc.
 - You took too long of a nap too close to bedtime, so you don't have sufficient sleep pressure built up